The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Simulation

 \section{Simulation}

 A molecular dynamics (MD) code is used for the simulations.
 The details of the MD code can be found in references \citenum{Witte_Thesis} and \citenum{Lab2}.
 Electrons and ions are treated as discrete particles and are initialized as pairs with the location of the ion being chosen randomly as described below and the electron placed 500 nm away from the ion in a random direction.
 The electrons and ions interact via a modified Coulomb force, $F = \frac{1}{4\pi\epsilon_0}\frac{e^2 r}{(r^2+\alpha^2)^{3/2}}\hat{r}$, where $r$ is the distance between particles and $\alpha$ is a softening parameter usually used to avoid numerical instabilities\cite{Heating}.
 Starting electron velocities are oriented in a random direction with a magnitude determined by the dye-laser wavelength.
-The initial location of each ion is randomly determined using a Gaussian spatial distribution such that the average ion density is proportional to $e^{(-r_{ion}^2/2\sigma^2})$ where $r_{ion}$ is the distance from the center of the UNP and $\sigma$ sets the spatial size of the UNP.
-The time step is $10^{-4}\ \omega_{pe}^{-1}$, which is small enough to achieve convergence with respect to total energy.
+The initial location of each ion is randomly determined using a spherical Gaussian spatial distribution such that the average ion density is proportional to $e^{(-r_{ion}^2/2\sigma^2})$ where $r_{ion}$ is the distance from the center of the UNP and $\sigma$ sets the spatial size of the UNP.
+The magnetic field was simulated using the Boris algorithm \cite{Boris}.
+The Leapfrog integration-like techniques used within that algorithm were implemented with a time step of $10^{-4}\ \omega_{pe}^{-1}$, which is small enough to achieve convergence with respect to total energy.
 However, it is not small enough to achieve convergence on individual particle motion such as position.
+Particle positions are used quantitatively only to establish the number of free and bound particles.
+While the specific electrons that are free/bound may change with step size, the number of free/bound particles did not.
+Neither did the binding energy distribution of the Rydberg atoms.
+This was tested by varying step size by a factor of 2.
+We note that we do not expect the position and velocity details of long-term correlations between individual particles to have an impact on our electron temperature determinations.